 - Proof of English language proficiency obtained within the last two years (minimum requirements TOEFL: paper-based – 650; Internet-based – 95.
 IELTS: 6.5.
 Cambridge: Proficiency Certificate with Grade C or better).
 If when applying you are still waiting for your English language proficiency results, the University may issue a conditional letter of acceptance.

 - If your undergraduate study programme was taught entirely in English, this may be considered to fulfil the University of Malta’s English language requirement.
 You must present an official statement from the institution where you studied confirming that the language of instruction and assessment throughout the whole programme was English.

-3. Master/Postgraduate Diploma in Contemporary Diplomacy
+3. The Postgraduate Diploma and Master in Contemporary Diplomacy

-The programme offers working diplomats and international relations professionals an opportunity to gain accredited postgraduate-level education.
+The two-step programme offers working diplomats and international relations professionals an opportunity to gain accredited postgraduate-level education.
 It includes a 10-day workshop followed by 16 to 20 months of online study.
 The European postgraduate accreditation through the Department of International Relations at the University of Malta makes it recognised worldwide.

 MA/PGD in Contemporary Diplomacy review